VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/specimen-exam-part-questions.markdown

 ### 21. Describe two ways in which the relative plausibility of two competing hypotheses explaining the existence of recovered digital evidence can be quantitatively assessed.

+The two competing hypotheses are the **Trojan Horse Defence** (THD) and the **Inadvertent Download Defence** (IDD).

+For THD, we can prove its plausibility beyond reasonable doubt by using Complexity Models (Operational Complexity or Enhanced Complexity) that measure how easy it is to perform a set of actions on a computer unknowningly/accidentally.
+It enables prosecution to assess the maximum plausibility of the defence's alternative explanation.

+For IDD, we can prove its plausibility by showing how common the criminal media occurs among other media.
+Overill et al. provided a table showing with 95% confidence if criminal media were downloaded inadvertently among other media.

 ### 22. What is meant by Forensic Readiness?
 What steps should a commercial CISO take to bring their organisation into forensic readiness?